Copyright by Ralph N. Cramer, Sr., posted here with his permission.

 There is a beautiful monument to George Rodgers Clark at Vincennes, Indiana, and I urge you all to visit it.
 But in a larger sense, those of us from the midwest and the mid-south who now claim Florida as our home are living monuments to both men!!

-About the AuthorCompatriot Ralph N. Cramer, Sr. of Naples, Florida served as Florida’s State President during their CENTENNIAL year ...
+About the AuthorCompatriot Ralph N. Cramer, Sr. of Naples, Florida served as the Florida Society SAR's State President during their centennial year ...
 1995 - 1996.

 He is the recipient of the SAR Medal for Meritorious Service (with oak leaf clusters), the Silver Good Citizenship Medal, and the state's highest award, the Patriot Medal.